3 minute read

 Modularity is survivability

-If planning logic lives in one operator’s head, if approval criteria only exist in one long transcript, or if recovery depends on one coordinating agent, the workflow cannot absorb change.
+A pipeline can be clear and still be fragile if planning logic lives in one operator’s head, approval criteria only exist in one long transcript, or recovery depends on one coordinating agent.

 Without modularity With modularity